frett27/OSMImport/README.md

 #Benchmarks

-- **More than 1 000 000 final entities processed per minute** on a standard laptop (1.7 Ghz INTEL i5, 2 physical cores, 8Gb RAM)), processing a french country takes about 10mins with 8Gb of RAM.
+- **More than 1 000 000 final entities processed per minute** on a standard laptop (1.7 Ghz INTEL i5, 2 physical cores, 8Gb RAM)), processing a french department takes about 10mins with 8Gb of RAM.
 Processing France with a 32gb of RAM takes about 1,5 Hour.

 #Download and install - Next actions